 For thirty years his organization had been run by the creative founder (a real genius) who made all the decisions himself and then dictated operating instructions to his three submissive, but frustrated, lieutenants.

 After the founder moved on, this chief executive took over.
-He began leading his team by seeking input from the key employees before making major policy and strategy decisions.
+He began leading his team by seeking input from the key people on his team before making major policy and strategy decisions.
 With this new approach, the company that had grown five to ten percent a year for 30 years exploded with record-setting growth.
-During the next 4 years he led the company to volume increases of more than 400 percent and profits that rose over 1,800 percent.
+During the next 4 years, he led the company to volume increases of more than 400 percent and profits that rose over 1,800 percent.

 - To be able to disagree without being disagreeable